mattwamoto/Afiax-Employee-handbook/guides/hiring/career_fairs.md

-# Made Tech guide to career fairs
+# Afiax Connected Healthcare guide to career fairs

 ## What does a careers fair look like?